kokolegorille/esaml-fork-for-IE11/README.md

+# Fork for IE11

+Update html template to support IE11.

+# Esaml

 An implementation of the Security Assertion Markup Language (SAML) in Erlang.
 So far this supports enough of the standard to act as a Service Provider (SP) to perform authentication with SAML.
 It has been tested extensively against the SimpleSAMLphp IdP and can be used in production.

 ### Supported protocols